wyseo10/crazyswarm2/docs2/tutorials.rst

 ~~~~~~~~~~~
 .. note::

-  This tutorial assume you have taken the above mapping tutorial first.
+  This tutorial assume you have done the above mapping tutorial first, along with the yaml file changes

 Find the all the files that were created by the RVIZ2 slam toolbox plugin, which should be in format \*.yaml, \*.posegraph, \*.data and \*.pgm, and copy them in the /crazyflie_examples/data/ folder.
 Either you can replace those that are there already ('map.\*'), or call them different and just change the name in the launch file, which will be explain now.